 The General Partner has been granted all necessary power, on behalf of the Partnership and each Limited Partner, to effect a Liquidity Alternative, implement the dissolution of the Partnership thereafter and to file all elections deemed necessary or desirable by the General Partner to be filed under the Tax Act and any other applicable tax legislation in respect of the dissolution of the Partnership.
-The General Partner may call a meeting of Limited Partners or the Limited Partners may requisition a meeting in accordance with the Partnership Agreement to approve a Liquidity Alternative upon different terms and no Liquidity Alternative will be implemented if a majority of the Units voted at such meeting are voted against the Liquidity Alternative.
-The General Partner does not intend to call such a meeting unless the terms of such other Liquidity Alternative are substantially different from those described herein.
-In addition, the General Partner will not propose a Liquidity Alternative or an alternate form of liquidity arrangement where such Liquidity Alternative or alternate form of liquidity arrangement would result in Limited Partners receiving securities of an issuer that is not a reporting issuer in exchange for their Units.
+The General Partner may call a meeting of Partners or the Limited Partners may requisition a meeting in accordance with the Partnership Agreement to approve a Liquidity Alternative upon different terms and no Liquidity Alternative will be implemented if a majority of the Units voted at such meeting are voted against the Liquidity Alternative are substantially different from those described herein.
+In addition, the General Partner will not propose a Liquidity Alternative or an alternate form of liquidity arrangement where such Liquidity Alternative or alternate form of liquidity arrangement where such Liquidity Alternative or alternate form of liquidity arrangement where such Liquidity Alternative or alternate form of liquidity arrangement where such Liquidity Alternative or alternate form of liquidity arrangement where such Liquidity Alternative or alternate form of liquidity arrangement where such Liquidity Alternative or alternate form of liquidity arrangement where such Liquidity Alternative or alternate form of liquidity arrangement where such Liquidity Alternative or alternate form of liquidity arrangement where such Liquidity Alternative or alternate form of liquidity arrangement where such Liquidity are porting issuer in exchange for their Units.